 Any forex trader can quickly learn to locate the trends of the forex market with some easy to set up moving averages.
 Trading forex trends on the larger time frames will ensure that traders always have a good level of success by not going against the market.
-Applying some filters will help you to locate a profitable entry point into the trends.
+Applying some filters like support and resistance will help traders to locate a profitable entry point into the market trends across 28 pairs and 8 currencies.

 Benefits Of Trading Forex Trends

 The benefits of trading forex trends are numerous.
 The forex market is a trending market.
 Most trend cycles tend to last for several days and can go on for weeks and some times months.
-Getting into a trend and riding the trend, letting the trend do most of the work is a sharp contrast to trying to scalp 10 pips every day.
-Trading forex trends on the higher time frames will result in less trades and more pips per trade.
-Even novice forex traders know that the pips are in the larger trends, they just need to adjust their style to capture more pips.
-Amy trader can inspect trend cycles on the H4 time frame or larger over time to prove to themselves that trend trading is the place to be.
+Getting into a trend and riding the trend, letting the trend do most of the work is a sharp contrast to trying to scalp 10 pips every day using technical indicators.
+Trading forex trends on the higher time frames, H4 and larger, will result in less trades and more potential pips per trade.
+Even novice forex traders know that the pips are in the larger time frame trends, they just need to adjust their style to capture more pips.
+Any trader can inspect trend cycles on the H4 time frame or larger over time to prove to themselves that trend trading is the place to be.

 Set Up The Moving Averages

-The next thing we need to do is to set up our trend indicators.
+The first thing a trader needs to do is to set up their trend indicators.
 In order to locate the trends on the forex market you should first set up some moving averages.
-These simple trend indicators are not complicated to set up or interpret.
+These free forex indicators are not complicated to set up or interpret.
 These are some basic exponential moving averages with two colors, green for the 5 period and red for the 12 period.
 You can set up these trend indicators up on almost any forex charting platform.
-Some of the images you see in this article will show you the trend indicators set up on a Metatrader platform.
-The trend indicators can be set up on any pairs you wish, including the 28 pairs comprised of the eight major currencies we follow on a day to day basis.
+Some of the images you see in this article will show you how the trend indicators look on a Metatrader platform.
+The trend indicators can be set up on any group of pairs you wish, including the 28 pairs comprised of the eight major currencies we follow on a day to day basis.
 The eight major currencies are the USD, CAD, EUR, CHF, GBP, JPY, AUD and NZD.

 Locate the Trend

-If you find strong trends with the larger time frames all pointing in the same direction, this is good news for any trader who intends to always be trading forex trends.
+If you find strong uptrends or down trends with the larger time frames, this is good news for any trader who intends to always be trading forex trends.
 For a pair that is trending up the red and green lines on the moving averages will be pointing up and separated, for a pair that is trending down the moving averages will be pointing down and separated on that particular time frame.
+See the image below for an example trend.

 In the example below the GBP/AUD is trending down on the W1 time frame, which is a large time frame.
 This pair could trend much lower and the next support level is hundreds of pips away, this is a great trend trading opportunity.
-You could set a price alert at around 1.7700, it has 800 pips of potential below there, which is fantastic.
-Superb pip potential compared to any scalping methods.
+You could set a price alert at around 1.7700 (see top yellow line), it has 800 pips of potential below there, which is fantastic.
+Trading forex trends on the large time frames can provide superb pip potential compared to any scalping methods.

 If a pair is in an uptrend on one of the larger time frame you could do the same thing by filtering resistance levels, since you are trading in the opposite direction.